English Reformation: Reconciling with Rome

-Both Protestants and Roman Catholics understood that the accession of Mary I to the throne meant a restoration of traditional religion.
+Both Protestants and Catholics understood that the accession of Mary I to the throne meant a restoration of traditional religion.
 Before any official sanction, Latin Masses began reappearing throughout England, despite the 1552 Book of Common Prayer remaining the only legal liturgy.
 Mary began her reign cautiously by emphasising the need for tolerance in matters of religion and proclaiming that, for the time being, she would not compel religious conformity.
 This was in part Mary's attempt to avoid provoking Protestant opposition before she could consolidate her power.
 While Protestants were not a majority of the population, their numbers had grown through Edward's reign.
 Historian Eamon Duffy writes that "Protestantism was a force to be reckoned with in London and in towns like Bristol, Rye, and Colchester, and it was becoming so in some northern towns such as Hessle, Hull, and Halifax."

 Following Mary's accession, the Duke of Norfolk along with the conservative bishops Bonner, Gardiner, Tunstall, Day and Heath were released from prison and restored to their former dioceses.
 By September 1553, Hooper and Cranmer were imprisoned.
 Northumberland himself was executed but not before his conversion to Catholicism.

 The break with Rome and the religious reforms of Henry VIII and Edward VI were achieved through parliamentary legislation and could only be reversed through Parliament.
 When Parliament met in October, Bishop Gardiner, now Lord Chancellor, initially proposed the repeal of all religious legislation since 1529.
 The House of Commons refused to pass this bill, and after heated debate, Parliament repealed all Edwardian religious laws, including clerical marriage and the prayer book, in the First Statute of Repeal.
 By 20 December, the Mass was reinstated by law.
 There were disappointments for Mary: Parliament refused to penalise non-attendance at Mass, would not restore confiscated church property, and left open the question of papal supremacy.